 Clinical comments: several different phenotypes of PASC exist and benefit from tailored management.
 FDA approved therapeutics like nirmatrelvir-ritonavir (Paxlovid) and vaccines (even after infection) can prevent and reduce symptoms of long COVID.

 Clinical comments: As medical doctors, psychiatrists often diagnose and treat medical illnesses outside our areas of expertise (like diabetes & hypertension) and refer patients to primary care and specialists to fine-tune the diagnosis and treatment plan.
 In herpes simplex virus (HSV), a virus that more than half of us carry, brain infection (HSV encephalitis) is associated with one of the many pathways that lead to Alzheimer Disease (AD), namely phosphorylation of the tau protein.
-As psychiatrists, let us consider diagnosing and treating our patients that have recurrent HSV infections with an FDA approved medication like valacyclovir.
+As psychiatrists, let us diagnose, treat, and refer our patients for infectious diseases when indicated (e.g. treating recurrent HSV infections with an FDA approved medication like valacyclovir).